ASK ABDI: WHY DOES MY SCARED LITTLE GIRL COME OUT SO STRONGLY?

-Question: At this very moment I am writing with a little peace in my heart and despite my anger, an understanding to forgive others not because they deserve forgiveness, but because I deserve peace.
-I want to depend my connection to this soft place where I am ok with myself no matter what’s happening around me.
+QUESTION: At this very moment, I am writing with a little peace in my heart, and despite my anger, an understanding to forgive others not because they deserve forgiveness, but because I deserve peace.
+I want to depend on my connection to this soft place, where I am okay with myself no matter what’s happening around me.

-I am in the process of noticing my exhaustion from being so busy keeping it all together that all my energy has been depleted.
-I perhaps don’t understand quite what the terror was growing up with my parents and siblings, or perhaps it’s my lineage and ancestry too, but I know I have been living with all the fear, panic and hardness that my parents carry too.
+I am in the process of noticing my exhaustion from being so busy "keeping it all together", that all my energy has been depleted.
+I perhaps don’t quite understand what the terror was growing up with my parents and siblings, or perhaps it’s my lineage and ancestry too, but I know I have been living with all the fear, panic, and hardness that my parents carry too.
 I don’t want to become hard like them, reacting mechanically to situations.
-In my case this scared little girl that lives inside me.
-I have strong feelings of regression that leads to anger when these automated, hard, patterned like reactions come up.
-With my parents, when I “give them what they want” I feel betraying my true self.
-When I take my space and try keep my boundaries and protect my “inner little girl” I carry the guilt feeling that I am betraying them.
-It’s exhausting as you see I carry the guilt feeling either way.
+In my case, this scared little girl that lives inside me.
+I have strong feelings of regression that lead to anger when these automated, hard, patterned reactions come up.
+With my parents, when I “give them what they want”, I feel I'm betraying my true self.
+When I take my space and try to keep my boundaries and protect my “inner little girl”, I carry the guilt that I am betraying them.
+It’s exhausting, as you see I carry the feeling of guilt either way.

 Breaking the pattern and trying to be my highest version of my true self seems to be part of where my anger comes up, like growing pains.
-And I know the more I notice it the more I can make friends with it.
-With my independence and distance from my parents it’s almost like I am punishing them for making me feel like this, when I think I know that the person I am punishing is myself.
+And I know the more I notice it, the more I can make friends with it.
+With my independence and distance from my parents, it’s almost like I am punishing them for making me feel like this.
+But when I think, I know that the person I am punishing is myself.

-Seeing my parents for who they are with no judgement, and seeing who I truly am —the gap there is so big and brings out so much anger, I was never brave enough to live it.
-Anger for who they are, or how I think they view me, guilt for thinking I have disappointed them and not feel the same connection to their nationality and religion, anger for knowing they will never understand me, anger that they don’t see me for who I am, anger for feeling controlled and never seen or heard for my truths, anger that I do not let who I am shine brighter, when all I want is the freedom to not care what others approve or expect and that it’s enough if I can only see myself for who I am.
-I know this is all a healthy transition into making more space for my inner little girl and myself as I wake up and therefore for those around me.
-But I know the mind will kick in soon into old, familiar, false “safe” patterns telling me the same old stories the more the triggers kick in.
-And I know that’s ok too.
-Change doesn’t happen in a day, the process is just so long, lonely and painful.
+Seeing my parents for who they are with no judgment and seeing who I truly am - the gap there is so big and brings out so much anger, I was never brave enough to live it.
+Anger for who they are or how I think they view me, guilt for thinking I have disappointed them and not feeling the same connection to their nationality and religion, anger for knowing they will never understand me, anger that they don’t see me for who I am, anger for feeling controlled and never seen or heard for my truths, anger that I do not let who I am shine brighter - when all I want is the freedom to not care what others approve or expect and that it’s enough if I can only see myself for who I am.
+I know this is all a healthy transition into making more space for my inner little girl and myself as I wake up, and therefore for those around me.
+But I know the mind will kick in soon into old familiar false “safe” patterns telling me the same old stories, the more the triggers kick in.
+And I know that’s okay too.
+Change doesn’t happen in a day, the process is just so long, lonely, and painful.
 And yet worth it for the few hours of magical inner peace that come to visit here and there along the way.

-I know that how I am viewing my self is all that matters, so why then do I connect my pain and fears so strongly to them?
-Why does the little scared girl come out so strongly?
+I know that how I am viewing myself is all that matters, so why then do I connect my pain and fears so strongly to them?
+Why does the scared little girl come out so strongly?
 What was so traumatic?
-I can’t even remember anymore, It’s so hard for me to acknowledge my accomplishments of having my husband, my little boys, my businesses, my growing life, and my self love, if I don’t have this inner peace about my relationship to my parents (whether I talk to them or don’t).
-I guess I wasn’t raised with these tools I am searching for, but is that I reason why I am so hard on myself?
-Is it me who is being judgmental and not accepting of who others are, my parents are?
-Do they treat me like that little girl cause that’s how I feel when I am around them?
+I can’t even remember anymore.
+It’s so hard for me to acknowledge my accomplishments of having my husband, my little boys, my businesses, my growing life, and my self-love if I don’t have this inner peace about my relationship to my parents (whether I talk to them or not).
+I guess I wasn’t raised with these tools I am searching for, but is that the reason why I am so hard on myself?
+Is it me who is being judgmental and not accepting of who others are?
+Do my parents treat me like that little girl because that’s how I feel when I'm around them?

-Answer: Sit back and read what you have written me as if you are reading someone else’s writing.
-There is tremendous clarity in there and you have answered your own questions.
+ANSWER: Sit back and read what you have written to me as if you are reading someone else’s writing.
+There is tremendous clarity in there, and you have answered your own questions.
 It is important to FEEL one’s way through such mazes, not just think through them.
 By just thinking through them, one answered question will lead to a hundred more questions.
 By feeling what lies at the root of your questions, you will gain more clarity.

 The parent piece is something that we all struggle with.
-Whether we are co dependent or rebels, we are all bonded on some level until we divorce our childhood relationship with them.
-Then we can either enter into an adult relationship, a truce relationship, a guarded relationship or in extreme situations step fully back from any contact.
-Of course when you “give your parents what they want you are betraying your true self”.
-That is a given: when we are not anchored internally we will feel all kinds of chaos including rage.
+Whether we are codependent or rebels, we are all bonded on some level until we divorce our childhood relationship with them.
+Then we can either enter into an adult relationship, a truce relationship, a guarded relationship, or in extreme situations - step fully back from any contact.
+Of course, when you “give your parents what they want, you are betraying your true self”.
+That is a give in: when we are not anchored internally, we will feel all kinds of chaos, including rage.
 What you need to work on is your “feelings of guilt when you try to keep boundaries with them”.
-That is by design, guilt is the glue that keeps us stuck to behaviors that do not serve us and lets us allow others to manipulate us.
+That is by design; guilt is the glue that keeps us stuck to behaviors that do not serve us and lets us allow others to manipulate us.